vrresto/il2ge/README.md

 - ~~lighting / atmospheric effect is not applied to objects (planes/buildings/trees/roads/clouds/etc.)~~
 - ~~lighting at dusk/dawn/night needs improvement~~
 - ~~currently only cloudless weather looks as intended~~
-- forests are flat (but using a parallax effect) (code for layered forests exists but needs performance improvement)
-- misplaced coast lines on some maps
-- no normal/bump maps
-- lighting / atmosphere color could use some tuning, or a better (PBR) algorithm
-- artifacts with the default water textures in some modpacks
-- no water reflections
-- water is flat
-- no cloud shadows
-- no shore waves / wave foam (code is there but currently disabled) - WIP